Who are the Institutional Holders in Energous Corporation (WATT)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 1.75 million shares valued at $3.15 million.
 The investor’s holdings represent 2.83% of the WATT Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Susquehanna International Group, LLP with 1.2 million shares valued at $2.16 million to account for 1.94% of the shares outstanding.
 The other top investors are Morgan Stanley which holds 0.81 million shares representing 1.30% and valued at over $1.45 million, while Blackrock Inc. holds 1.26% of the shares totaling 0.78 million with a market value of $1.4 million.

-The stock witnessed a 10.03% loss in the last 1 month and extending the period to 3 months gives it a 90.82%, and is 1.80% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.01% over the week and 9.94% over the month.
+The stock witnessed a -2.72% loss in the last 1 month and extending the period to 3 months gives it a 58.23%, and is -5.06% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.50% over the week and 9.24% over the month.

 Energous Corporation (WATT) Analyst Forecasts